094459/aqd-cli-workshop/workshop/03-getting-started.md

 ```

 You will notice that we have one tool that is automatically trusted - **introspect**.
-We have two tools that are trusted with caveats, with **aws** and **read** constrained to the current working directory and read only commands.We can see writing and executing files (shell) are not trusted.
+We have four tools that are trusted with caveats, with **aws**, **glob**, **grep**, and **read** constrained to the current working directory and read only commands.We can see writing and executing files (shell) are not trusted.
 What this means is that if we ask Kiro CLI to do something that wants to use these tools, it is going to prompt us for permission.
 Lets see this in action.
 We also have **web_fetch** and **web_search** tools that are disabled by default.

 The number of tools that appears will change based on a number of factors: